gatsbyjs/gatsby/docs/docs/configuring-usage-with-plugin-options.md

 The [Joi API documentation](https://joi.dev/api/) is a great reference to use while working on a `pluginOptionsSchema`, as it shows all the available types and methods.

-Here are some specific Joi best practices for `pluginOptionsSchema`s:
+Here are some specific Joi best practices for `pluginOptionsSchema`:

 - [Add descriptions](#add-descriptions)
 - [Set default options](#set-default-options)